LucDemortier/WindTurbineOutputPrediction/README.md

 To learn more about U and V wind vectors, click [here](https://www.eol.ucar.edu/content/wind-direction-quick-reference).

-The full data set (including the target variable values for the test subset used for the public and private leaderboards) will be made available at some point from [Dr. Tao Hong's Energy Forecasting website](http://blog.drhongtao.com/2016/07/datasets-for-energy-forecasting.html), under "GEFCom2014".
+The full data set (including the target variable values for the test subset used for the public and private leaderboards) is available from [Dr. Tao Hong's Energy Forecasting website](http://blog.drhongtao.com/2016/07/datasets-for-energy-forecasting.html), under "GEFCom2014".